Caribou3d/CaribouSlicer-Prusa/doc/How to build - Mac OS.md

 ### Note on Mac OS X SDKs

-By default PrusaSlicer builds against whichever SDK is the default on the current system.
+By default CaribouSlicer builds against whichever SDK is the default on the current system.

 This can be customized.
 The `CMAKE_OSX_SYSROOT` option sets the path to the SDK directory location and the `CMAKE_OSX_DEPLOYMENT_TARGET` option sets the target OS X system version (eg. `10.14` or similar).